-- News: How are TWU Scientists are Responding to COVID-19? - COVID-19 Research Implementation Safety Plan (CRISP) Principles (TWU Internal Sharepoint Site, Appendix D)
+News: How are TWU Scientists are Responding to COVID-19?

+COVID-19 Research Implementation Safety Plan (CRISP) Principles (TWU Internal Sharepoint Site, Appendix D)

-o.
+r.
 Bookstore

-The Langley Campus bookstore, Outfitters, will be open at reduced hours this coming fall.
+The Langley Campus bookstore, Outfitters, will be open at reduced hours.
 Students will be able to access curbside pick-up for textbooks and other merchandise.
 Outfitters is also the place for staff, students and faculty to purchase reusable and single-use face masks at low cost.
 The bookstore also offers virtual services, so that textbooks may be ordered online and delivered on-site or to the student's home.

-p.
+s.
 Safety

 In the time of COVID-19, health and safety has taken center stage.
-TWU is continuing to focus resources, both human and capital, on providing adequate access to hand cleaning, signage to help users navigate spaces, and will encourage the use of masks within the BC Provincial Health recommendations.
-Under the direction of the TWU Senior Health Advisor, the TWU Public Health Team will work as the core COVID-19 operations hub based out of the Wellness Centre.
-The COVID-19 Response Team includes a number of members of the COVID-19 Health & Safety Task Force, and remains on-call in the event of evolving or complex situations that require decision-making involving a cross-section of TWU university leaders.
+TWU is continuing to focus resources, both human and capital, on providing adequate access to hand cleaning, signage to help users navigate spaces, and will expect the use of masks within the BC Provincial Health and Ministry of Public Safety recommendations.
+Under the direction of the TWU Senior Health Advisor, the TWU Public Health Team will work as the core number of members of the COVID-19 Health & Safety Task Force, and remains on-call in the event of evolving or complex situations that require decision-making involving a cross-section of TWU university leaders.